sestaton/Chloro/README.md

 make test
 ```

+If one of these commands fails, it is best to run `make clean` and resolve the issue before proceeding.
 The main application (called `chloro`) is in the 'bin' directory, and the usage is described below.
 Note that the input read data may be placed anywhere, but it is suggested that the input data is placed in the 'data' directory so that all the results are kept together in a separate directory.

 ------------------------------------------------------------------------------------------------------------------------------------

 **USAGE**

 For the sake of example, we will assume that we have read data from a sunflower species, so we would start with fetching a reference from a closely related species, in this case that is *Helianthus annuus*.
+Also, all execution is done in the `Chloro` directory with our read data in the 'data' directory.

 **1. Create a database of chloroplast genome(s)**